umanlp/SpkAtt-2023/README.md

 <!--![alt text](img/dataformat_task1.pdf "Data format task 1")-->
 For a more detailed description of the data format (Task 1) and some examples, see this <a href="./doc/Dataformat_Task1_a.pdf">pdf</a>.
 For more information on our annotation schem, please refer to the <a href="./doc/Guidelines_SpeakerAttribution_in_Parliamentary_Debates-SpkAtt-2023_Task1.pdf">annotation guidelines</a>.
+Please note that the guidelines have not yet been finalised and might include some inconsistencies and errors that we try to fix in the next couple of weeks.

 We tried to harmonise the data format for Task1 and Task2 as much as possible, which resulted in a file format where the annotations are separated from the text.
 This makes it a bit harder to inspect the data.
 We therefore also provide an alternative data format, mostly to make the data more human-readible.
 This alternative format is described <a href="./doc/Dataformat_Task1_b.pdf">here</a>.
 However, the official shared task format is the one described in the first document (Dataformat_Task1_a.pdf) and we do not provide evaluation scripts for the second format.